Here’s how to file a successful worker’s compensation claim if you’re one of the millions of workers suffering from carpal tunnel syndrome.

-The carpal tunnel is a small passageway in the wrist lined by several fine bones.
+The carpal tunnel is a small passageway in the wrist lined by several small bones.
 A ligament called the transverse carpal ligament arches over the bones and protects the median nerve.

 Causes of Carpal Tunnel Syndrome

-When the wrist, fingers, or hand is constantly used for repetitive motions such as twisting, abnormal bending, or persistent striking, the ligament can become strained and press against the median nerve.
+When the wrist, fingers, or hand is constantly used for repetitive motions such as twisting, abnormal bending, or persistent striking, the ligament can become inflamed and press against the median nerve.

 - Computer/data entry workers